Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/2-cognitive services.md

 ## Build a Custom Vision Service model ##

 You will begin by creating a new Custom Vision Service project.
-Then you will upload images of polar bears, arctic foxes, and walruses and tag the images so the Custom Vision Service can learn to differentiate between them.
+Then you will upload images of polar bears, Arctic foxes, and walruses and tag the images so the Custom Vision Service can learn to differentiate between them.

 1. Open the [Custom Vision Service portal](https://www.customvision.ai/) in your browser.
 Then click **Sign In** and sign in with your Microsoft account.